fall inside a hole

 Round-Trip EF-66 (1987)

 Later on a slightly revised gearbox and chassis were developed.
-The external molding was virtually unchanged, with the same color scheme and single rear coupling bar as well as bent-up front power switch.
-The rear drive tires have an additional ring in the molding as well.
-This EF-66 was produced in a sixth generation box as 往復EF-66 (Round-Trip EF-66) until the end of 1992 when the molding moved to Thailand and was updated to use the new power gearbox without reversing features.
+The external molded details are virtually unchanged, using the same body shell with the same color scheme and single rear coupling bar as well as bent-up front power switch.
+The rear drive wheels have an additional concentric ring in the molding as well.
+This EF-66 was produced in a sixth generation box as 往復EF-66 (Round-Trip EF-66) until the end of 1992 when the tooling was changed to use the regular non-reversing old-power gearbox, ending the Round-Trip Plarail series.

-The gearbox output tires have been moved to the outside of the gearbox (and on this example have been replaced by shaved down rubber pulleys as described here) and there is an additional protruding support to keep the C battery in place inside the chassis.
-My sixth generation new gearbox EF-66 was produced in September 1992, towards the end of Round-Trip production.
+The gearbox output tires have been moved to the outside of the gearbox and there is an additional protruding support to keep the C battery in place inside the chassis.